use-inkubator/Grant-Milestone-Delivery/deliveries/decentralized_oracles-milestone_1.md

     - transform and format the response via the JS engine developed by the Phala team
     - send the output to the Ink! smart contract

-In the milestone1, concerning the VRF, we will provide:
+In the milestone1, concerning the VRF, we provide:
 - the Phala offchain rollup for the VRF
-- the Ink! smart contracts to interact with the offchain rollup
+- the Ink! smart contract to interact with the offchain rollup
 - a UI to test and play with these smart contracts.
 - the documentation to use these contracts